-The Doctor of Engineering in Manufacturing (D. Eng. in Mfg.) is a graduate professional degree in engineering for students who already have earned a B.S.E. degree, and either an M.S.E. degree in any field of engineering, or a Master of Business Administration (MBA).
+The Doctor of Engineering in Manufacturing is a graduate professional degree in engineering for students who already have earned a bachelor's degree and a master's degree in any field of engineering or, a Master of Business Administration (MBA).
 Students work with a faculty advisor to develop a custom plan of study that blends engineering disciplines with management and business.
-An important element of the program is an industrially relevant, engineering practice-oriented dissertation that is supervised by a dissertation committee.
+An important element of the program is an industry-relevant engineering-practice-oriented dissertation that is supervised by a dissertation committee.
 Graduates of this doctoral program possess a depth of knowledge in manufacturing systems and the skills to carry out high quality engineering research and development.
-To learn more, please visit the ISD Doctoral Program in Manufacturing at: isd.engin.umich.edu/degreeprograms/manufacturing-engineering-doctorate/ index.htm